-Accountable Care Organizations (ACOs) participating in the Medicare Shared Savings Program will have new reporting requirements beginning in 2021.
-In its Final Regulation for the Quality Payment Program (QPP), the Centers for Medicare and Medicaid Services (CMS) is changing the data that these organizations must report each year and how the data gets submitted.
+Accountable Care Organizations (ACOs) participating in the Medicare Shared Savings Program will have new reporting requirements beginning in 2025.
+The Centers for Medicare and Medicaid Services (CMS) has established a multi-year transition period to change the data that these organizations must report and how the data gets submitted.
 The changes are intended to reduce reporting burdens and improve patient outcomes.
-ACOs will be able to partner with CMS Qualified Registries like MDinteractive to meet their data reporting needs.
+The provisions will allow ACOs to partner with CMS Qualified Registries like MDinteractive to meet their data reporting needs.

 APP Quality Measure Set

 CMS is adopting a smaller measure set as part of the APP as highlighted in the table below.